julsemaan/ssh-telnet-launcher/README.md

   - Execute the install script : 'sudo ./install.sh --install' or 'sudo sh install.sh --install' contained in the directory
   - It will install this program in /usr/local/lib/sshtelnetlauncher/

-## How to upgrade ##
-*Coming soon*
-  - For now :
-  	- Go into /usr/local/lib/sshtelnetlauncher
-  	- backup your config somewhere (sshtellauncher.conf)
-  	- ./install.sh --uninstall
-  	- Redo the installation
-  	- Copy your backed up configuration back into /usr/local/lib/sshtelnetlauncher

 ## How to configure (MUST BE DONE) ##
   - Then edit the configuration file contained in : /usr/local/lib/sshtelnetlauncher/sshtellaunch.conf
   - For database_path put the relative or absolute path to the PuttyCM database you want to use